-These fluffy blueberry buttermilk pancakes really live up to the “cake” party of their name.
+These fluffy blueberry buttermilk pancakes really live up to the “cake” part of their name.
 They are incredibly tender and light and filled with fresh blueberries.
 Whatever you call them: pancakes, hotcakes, flapjacks or griddle cakes, these will quickly become a favorite breakfast!

 This article was originally published in the May 2015 Issue of VRAI Magazine.

 Becoming an adult forces you into realizing a lot of things about the world.
 While a lot of these realizations are little things, some of them are big and almost too much to process sometimes.

 A few big things my adult years have taught me include: the realization that many successful people are literally faking it until they make it and I can too, more money does not bring more happiness, and my mother made endless sacrifices for my sister and I when we were growing up.

 That last one is huge for me.
 I know that no child will ever truly understand everything their parent’s did for them, but in my adult years I have gained some clarity about it.
 And I want so much to show my mom that I recognize it and I am eternally grateful to her for all she did to give me the life I have.

 Mother’s are like that.
 They tend to give and give more than anyone should ever expect from one person.
 And then one day a year we give those women the amount of attention and thanks that we should be dishing out all year round.
 That’s why I’m so glad that we are celebrating the special women in our lives all month long here at VRAI Magazine.
 One day just isn’t enough.

 I can’t help myself but to cook comforting food when I want to show someone how much I love them.
 I’m a mid-west girl and darn good home style cooking is definitely my style.

 I don’t think you can get much more comforting than big fluffy buttermilk pancakes for breakfast.
 Except maybe if you fill the pancakes with blueberries and top them with blueberry compote.
 Making food like this is how I express my love.